DAY4222/Object-Detection-Open-CV/README.md

 # Object-Detection-Open-CV
- Open CV OB for video, image and webcam
+ Open CV Object Detection for video, image and webcam.
+Open ipynb file to view.

 In this script, one can process any image, video or use their webcam, leverage mobilenet_v3 a object detection model, to identify objects seen in the files.
 The 80 objects it can detect are found within the file named "labels".